Expensify/App/help/expense.md

 * **Manual Upload** - Take a photo or upload your receipt manually from your device.

 ### [Expense categories] What are expense categories?
 Expense categories help code expenses for accounting and financial reporting.
 Categories can be manually created or imported from connected platforms like QuickBooks, Xero, and NetSuite.
+Over time, Expensify learns how you categorize specific merchants and applies them automatically.

 ### [Track taxes] What is tax management in Expensify?
 Expensify allows you to configure and manage tax rates within your workspace, applicable on Collect and Control plans.
 This applies the correct tax rates to expenses based on currency and workspace settings.

+#### Enabling and Managing Taxes
+Expensify allows you to enable and manage tax rates in your workspace:

+* **Enable Taxes** - Taxes can be enabled on any workspace where the default currency is not USD.
+If there's a direct accounting integration, tax rates will be managed through the integration.

+* **Managing Tax Rates** - You can manually add, edit, or delete tax rates.
+Additionally, you can set default tax rates for both workspace currency and foreign currencies.

 ### [Corporate cards] What is the role of corporate cards in Expensify Expense?
 Corporate cards integrate with Expensify Expense for automated expense tracking: